Title: The Twelve Days of Dash and Lily (Dash and Lily #2)

-Ever since I read Dash and Lily’s Book of Dares, I had been dying for a companion novel, so I was thrilled to see one being released.
-However, there is far less adventure in this story and Lily’s character is so negative.
+Ever since I read Dash and Lily’s Book of Dares by David Levithan and Rachel Cohn, I had been dying for a companion novel, so I was thrilled to see one being released.
+However, there is far less adventure in The Twelve Days of Dash and Lily, and Lily’s character is so negative.
 The constant negativity doesn’t make the book seem Christmassy at all, and I ended up being pretty disappointed with this one.

 The Twelve Days of Dash and Lily, like Dash and Lily’s Books of Dares, contains adventure, though definitely not as much as the first book.
 The adventures in this story are mostly Dash trying to cheer Lily up, and even find her.
 I was hoping for something more like the first book’s wild and mysterious concept, so I was pretty disappointed in this one.